 If you have reviewed the following criteria or have taken our risk quiz and determined that you may be at high risk for lung cancer, you should talk with your doctor about lung cancer screening.

-• AND, you are a current smoker, or have quit within the last 15 years
+- AND, if you currently smoke, or have quit within the last 15 years

 Benefits of talking to your doctor